rakutenanalytics/ios-rakutenanalytics/README.md

 `_rem_install`     | Application version is launched for the first time.
 `_rem_visit`       | A new page is shown.
 Application developers can also emit this event manually if they wish so, for instance to track pages that are not view controllers (e.g. a table cell).
 In that case, they should set the event's parameter `page_id` to a string that uniquely identifies the visit they want to track.
 `_rem_push_notify` | A push notification has been received while the app was active, or the app was opened from a push notification.
 A value that uniquely identifies the push notification is provided in the `tracking_id` parameter.
 See its definition below.

+For a full list and more details see the [SDK Standard Event Spec](https://confluence.rakuten-it.com/confluence/display/MTSD/Analytics+SDK+-+SDK+Tracking+Specification+for+RAT#AnalyticsSDK-SDKTrackingSpecificationforRAT-AutomaticsEvents).

 ##### How page views are automatically tracked
 We use method swizzling to automatically trigger a @ref RAnalyticsPageVisitEventName "visit event" every time a new view controller is presented, unless: